Domain 3, Test 7, Module 1, Bluebook App - Transitions and Notes

 Conquer the Digital SAT Reading & Writing: Your Ultimate Guide

-Visit TheTestAdvantage.com Now!Mastering Transitions and Note-Taking on the Digital SAT
+Explore Our Digital SAT Subscriptions Now!Mastering Transitions and Note-Taking on the Digital SAT

-Examples: In conclusion, as a result, Finally.
+Examples: In conclusion, As a result, Finally, Overall

-Example 1: The Leaning Tower of… Bologna?
-(Question 21)
+Example 1: Bologna's Leaning (and Rotating!)
+Tower (Question 21)

 The Garisenda Tower in Bologna, Italy, is known for its noticeable tilt and is a frequently visited tourist destination. *However*, in 2023, engineers discovered that the tower was not only leaning but also *rotating* in a way that raised serious concerns. __________, city officials decided to restrict access to the area surrounding the tower to allow specialists to assess the situation and develop a plan to reinforce the structure.